OmarWKH/324-gamehub/README.md

 - Other files and folders are not worth mentioning

 ###How to run it?
-~~- Method 1: Open http://omarkh.pythonanywhere.com | Register or log in with user: omarkh, password: ali12345~~
+- ~~Method 1: Open http://omarkh.pythonanywhere.com | Register or log in with user: omarkh, password: ali12345~~
 - Method 2: Install and run locally as described below

 ###Installation: